-Restricting the functioning of the price mechanism is an important feature of the general phenomenon which has just been discussed: the state leans heavily on the private sector, using, among other means, administrative micro-interventions, fine-tuning of control, and excessive regulation.
+Restricting the functioning of the price mechanism is an important feature of the general phenomenon which has just been discussed: the state leans heavily on the private sector, using, among other means, administrative micro-interventions, fine-tuning of control and excessive regulation.
 Every economist who has studied the theory of market failure knows that appropriate regulation and well-aimed intervention can correct many problems caused by an uncontrolled market mechanism.
-This theory, however, at least tacitly supposes that the state is at the service of public interests, and that regulation are seized by incompetent or even corrupt people?
+This theory, however, at least tacitly, supposes that the state is at the service of public interests, and that regulation is carried out professionally and without bias.
+What happens if the levers of regulation are seized by incompetent or even corrupt people?
 What happens if a state whose masters use the state mechanism to preserve their own power interferes in the economy?
 Such interventions happen so frequently and affect the coordination process of the economy so deeply that sooner or later the half-turn can become a U-turn in this field as well.
 The Hungarian developments should serve as a warning for all those who insist unconditionally on increasing the role of the state, on extending and strengthening regulations, without emphasizing the accompanying dangers.